 In above output, you can see each and every object’s size is given and finally at the end total is given which is final size of the specified directory!

 Let me know if you have any queries/questions/feedback in comments.
-Also drop us an message on our contact form.
+Also, drop us a message on our contact form.